 - Raise awareness of defective fire doors and the potentially tragic consequences of leaving these unchecked

-The FDIS is delivered by the BWF-Fire Door Alliance and the Guild of Architectural Ironmongers (GAI) – both leading authorities in their fields.
+The FDIS is delivered by the British Woodworking Federation (BWF) and the Guild of Architectural Ironmongers (GAI) – both leading authorities in their fields.
 FDIS provides:

 - A unique online learning centre leading to a Diploma in Fire Doors

-- A route for diploma holders to become Certificated Fire Door Inspectors through independent assessment by Exova Warringtonfire
+- A route for diploma holders to become Certificated Fire Door Inspectors through independent assessment by Warrington Fire and Certification Ltd

 - FDIS Inspectors who can provide the most comprehensive and highest standard of inspection in the UK and Ireland